apereo/apereo.github.io/_posts/cas/2018-02-06-cas52-gettingstarted-overlay.md

 # The Build

 Now that you have a basic understanding of the build descriptor, it's time to actually run the build.
 An Apache Maven build is often executed by passing specific goals/commands to Apache Maven itself, aka `mvn`.
-So for instance in the the terminal and once inside the project directory you could execute things like:
+So for instance in the terminal and once inside the project directory you could execute things like:

 ```bash
 cd cas-overlay-template